 |Venue: St Michael's Undercroft|

-- For helping one another to find out more
+- Help one another to find out more

-Meetings are usually on the second Tuesday of the month 10am - 12 noon.
-We meet in St Michael's Undercroft, at the rear of the church.
+Face-to-face meetings are temporarily suspended, but once the Covid restrictions are lifted we hope to return to our normal schedule of meeting in St Michael's Undercroft, at the rear of the church, on the second Tuesday of the month 10am - 12 noon.
 There is disabled access to the Undercroft by means of a ramp at the exterior door.
-WiFi has been installed in the Undercroft.
+WiFi is available in the Undercroft.